wp-plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

      * Sales Performance Report
 3. Supports Guest checkout functionality
 4. Supports Display Advertising Feature
-5. Captures Product Impressions, Add to Cart & Product Clicks events on load of category page
+5. Captures Product Impressions, Add to Cart & Product Clicks events on category page
-6. Captures Product Impressions, Add to Cart & Product Clicks events on load of product page
+6. Captures Product Impressions, Add to Cart & Product Clicks events on product page
-7. Captures Product Impressions, Add to Cart & Product Clicks events on load of featured Product Section on Homepage
+7. Captures Product Impressions, Add to Cart & Product Clicks events on featured Product Section on Homepage
+8. Captures Product Impressions, Add to Cart & Product Clicks events on Recent Product Section on Homepage
+9. Captures Product Impressions, Add to Cart & Product Clicks events on Related Product Section on Productpage
-8. Set your local currency
+10. Set your local currency

 = Things to keep in mind before enabling the Enhanced E-commerce plugin =
 * Enable Enhanced E-commerce for your profile/view.
 This is a profile / view level setting and can be accessed under Admin > View > E-commerce Settings